 The Himba are one of Nambia’s last remaining “primitive” tribes.
 They live in the Kaokoland region of Northern Namibia, near the Angolan border.
-A semi-nomadic tribe distinguished by the bright orange paste, a blend of ochre and butter, which they apply on their bodies and hair.
+A semi-nomadic tribe distinguished by the bright orange paste, a blend of ochre and butter, which they apply to their bodies and hair.
 The Himba live in small mobile settlements organized around a central kraal where they keep their cattle.

 The Himba are one of the few tribes in the world who have adopted a bilateral descent system, which means that a child is a member of both her father’s and her mother’s clans.
 This is advantageous as it allows her to rely on two sets of families rather than a single family.